 The “Single Ease Question” (SEQ) is a practical, simple version of this idea that is reliable, valid, and sensitive through experiments.

-Testers or researchers should be asked why they gave a score of 5 or less (on a scale of 1–7).
-Even though this makes the short survey twice as long, it is most important to link feedback to specific problems you can fix to improve your website.
+Testers or researchers should be asked why they gave an average score of 5 or less (on a scale of 1–7).
+Even though this makes the short survey twice as long, it is most important to link qualitative feedback to specific problems you can fix to improve your website.
 This will help find out why the performance wasn’t good enough.

-Utilizing Single Ease Question (SEQ) is an excellent method for concentrating your efforts on usability testing.
-The purpose of the SEQ is not to record a general sense of what it’s like to do a job as a whole, but rather to provide a more detailed analysis of individual aspects of the experience.
+Utilizing a Single Ease Question (SEQ) is an excellent method for concentrating your efforts on usability tests.
+The purpose of the SEQ is not to record a general sense of what it’s like to do a job as a whole but rather to provide a more detailed analysis of individual aspects of the experience.

 You will need to analyze your replies in the context to get actionable insights, just like you would need to do with many other short surveys.